aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 FOL also includes conjunctions (logical `and` and logical `or`), the negation operator, quantifiers (existential and universal) and implications.

-The existential quantifier declares the existence of at least an individual with specified properties; for instance `∃X.(cat(X) and red(X))` may mean that there is at least an X such that it is a red cat.
+The existential quantifier declares the existence of at least an individual with the specified properties; for instance `∃X.(cat(X) and red(X))` may mean that there is at least an X such that it is a red cat.

 The universal quantifier declares a global property of all individuals that satisfy a given description; for instance `∀X.(mortal(X) <- man(X))`, where `<-` is an implication arrow, may express the idea that every man is mortal, "X is man implies X is mortal".

+For practical reasons, Prolog is based on a restricted dialect of predicate logic, specifically: it is based on a special kind of formula known as the Horn clause, developed by mathematician Alfred Horn (1918-2001); a Horn clause has a left and a right handisde that are separated by an implication.
+The implication goes from right to left.
+The left hand side may only contain one single predicate, or be completely empty.
+When the left handside is empty there is no implication, and the right handside is treated as a fact; for instance the formula `cat(ginger)` from before.

+When the left handside contains a predicate, the Horn clause represents an implication; you could think of it as a "definition" of the left handside in terms of the right handside, for instance: `father(X,Y) :- parent(X,Y), male(X)` means that X is the father of Y, when X is the parent of Y and X is male; every variable in a Horn clause is implicitly universally quantified.

+Statements in Prolog have two interpretations: they can either be declarations or queries; this typically means two modes: typically the facts and inference rules can be written to a file, which is loaded into an interpreter which then allows the user to make queries using the same syntax.
+For instance querying for `father(X, john)` will attempt to find John's father using the information declared in the file; `father(harry, john)` will check if Harry is John's father returning `yes` in case the proposition is true, and `no` otherwise.

+// The assumption made by systems such as Prolog, regarding a fact that wasn't explicitly stated, is that it is false; this is known as the closed world assumption.
+// Any fact for which
+// Negation as Failure
+//  anything that is true is also known to be true

+// Logical Programming is an interesting paradigm,

 ----------